SchulzLab/SNEEP/docs/gettingStarted.rst

   chr1    55030365        55030366        G       T       rs11206510      0.1018

 SNEEP can only handle mutations affecting a single base pair (no deletions or insertions).
 Deletions and insertions are identified by the pipeline and ignored.
-Also duplicated entries are only considered once.
+Additionally, duplicated entries are only considered once.

-In the reference genome file, the different chromosome must be named as chr1, chr2 etc. resulting in the following format:
+In the reference genome file, the different chromosomes must be named as chr1, chr2, etc., resulting in the following format:

 .. code-block:: console